marcos4503/assync-task-simplified/README.md

 The `ThreadTools` is an object that only exists in the "onExecuteTask_RunBackground" event and with it you are able to make the Thread sleep for as many milliseconds as you want, and it is also capable of Reporting New Progress, which will activate the next step that you will see below.

 The code registered here MUST return, at some point, a array of String containing the result of the code that was executed in the Background.
-This can be done easily just using something like "return new String[]{}".
+This can be done easily just using something like `return new String[]{ }`.

 <h3>onNewProgress_RunMainThread</h3>